Intrepidd/rails-canhaz/README.md

 user.can?(:read, article) # Will be true

 user.objects_with_permission(Article, :read) # Will return all the articles w/ read permissions for this user

+artice.subjects_with_permission(User, :read) # Will return all the users hat are able to read this article
 ```

 More coming soon ...